Pelvic Pain Causes and Treatment Options

-Chronic pelvic pain can be caused by the reproductive organs, urinary organs, or bowels.
-Unfortunately, there are times when no cause can be identified.
+Unfortunately, there are times when no common cause can be identified.

 Diagnosing Pelvic Pain

-If you’re experiencing pelvic pain, make an appointment to see us.
+If you’re experiencing pelvic pain, make an appointment to see your health care provider.
+They can provide medical advice and refer you to an OB/GYN to properly address your medical needs.
 Bring questions and concerns you may have.
-Some women find it helpful to take notes documenting their pain, when and where it occurs, how it feels, and what, if anything, makes it feel better.
-We will go over your personal and medical history, conduct a physical and pelvic exam, and may recommend imaging tests such as:
+Some women find it helpful to take notes documenting their pelvic pain, when and where it occurs, how it feels, and what, if anything, makes it feel better.
+We will go over your personal histories, such as sexual activity and medical history, conduct a full physical examination as well as a pelvic exam, and may recommend imaging tests such as:

 - Laparoscopy – inserting a small camera through a tiny incision to view the internal organs